edgeworx/docs/content/en/docs/cloud/edgectl/_index.md

 ## Use edgectl

-Now we are ready to use _edgectl_ to login and start managing our Darcy Cloud resources.
+Now we are ready to use _edgectl_ to login and start managing our Edgeworx Cloud resources.

 ### Login

 _edgectl_ requires an [Access Token](/docs/cloud/access-tokens/).
 You can get one
-via: `edgectl login`, which will open a web browser on `cloud.darcy.ai`.
+via: `edgectl login`, which will open a web browser on `cloud.Edgeworx.io`.
 After authentication, _edgectl_ will receive the account's master _Personal Access Token_, and will be logged in.

-If a web browser is not available (e.g. SSH'd into a box), you can also login by providing either a _Personal Access Token_ or _Project Access Token_ from `cloud.darcy.ai`.
+If a web browser is not available (e.g. SSH'd into a box), you can also login by providing either a _Personal Access Token_ or _Project Access Token_ from `cloud.Edgeworx.io`.
 For _Personal Access Token_, click `Access Tokens` in the upper-right account menu.
 For _Project Access Token_, click the settings (gear) icon on the project page.
 Once you have the _Access Token_, you can execute: